actonmass/actonmass.org/_pages/tipscript.md

 ---
 # Feb 24th - Act for Public Committee Votes

+**Please call your State Rep to ask him/her to vote for amendment #8 "Public Committee Votes & Testimony"  More info below.**

 Earlier this month, the State Senate passed a version of rules that took a big step forward for state house transparency by including almost everything we’ve been asking for in our 1st point of the Transparency is Power campaign.
 The Senate rules would make all joint committee votes publicly available on the State House Website & made all testimony made to committees available to the public.
 You would be able to see, on the bill page, a simple easy-to-understand grid that lets you know how all the individuals on a committee voted (see example below).

 The Senate sent its version of the rules to the House last week for a vote this Wednesday.
 Over the weekend and early this week, the House reviewed and stripped out most of the transparency measures in the Senate version, introducing a bill that is much weaker in a number of key ways: